 With this set of magnetic shapes, kids get an early introduction to engineering concepts and the chance to come up with creative 3-D builds.
 Plus, the soft-grip material makes them perfect for kids’ small hands.

-Skoolzy Nuts and Bolts Building Toy , $33, Amazon.com
+Skoolzy Nuts and Bolts Building Set , $16, Amazon.com

 Your toddler may be too young for shop class, but this child-friendly building kit can keep them busy in the meantime.
-The set contains an assortment of wheels, cubes, blocks, washers, bolts and various building pieces—basically, everything they need to construct whatever structure they can dream of.
+The set contains an assortment of nuts and bolts that toddlers can screw and unscrew.
+Not only does it promote fine motor skills, but also introduces tots to spatial reasoning, math, color recognition and shape sorting, thanks to the built-in matching game.

 Quercetti Saxoflute , $13, Amazon.com